Y4WC was formed by the participants of the inaugural Youth Forum for People and Wildlife.

 Meet our team of wildlife-loving early-career conservationists!

-Cécile is a French/ Chinese/ Canadian environmentalist dedicated to advancing wildlife conservation and the Sustainable Development Goals using an interdisciplinary approach.
+I am Cécile and I travel around a lot.
+I am a French/ Chinese/ Canadian environmentalist dedicated to advancing wildlife conservation and the Sustainable Development Goals using an interdisciplinary approach.

-She holds a BSc in Biology and a joint-MSc in Environmental Sciences, Management and Policy (Erasmus Mundus MESPOM).
-Her experience focuses on marine conservation, tropical ecology and Indigenous communities.
-She’s passionate about working alongside different stakeholders to find sustainable solutions to our environmental challenges.
+I hold a BSc in Biology and a joint-MSc in Environmental Sciences, Management and Policy (Erasmus Mundus MESPOM), where my focus on marine conservation, tropical ecology and Indigenous communities.
+What I am really passionate about is working alongside different stakeholders to find sustainable solutions to our environmental challenges, oh and food.

-Mareen is an environmental campaigner from Germany.
-She recently graduated in Political Science and has conducted research on national as well as international environmental policy.
-Mareen has been working with various NGOs like Friends of the Earth Germany, IFAW and is currently employed at the German Animal Welfare Association of Berlin.
+My name is Mareen, I am an environmental campaigner from Germany.
+I recently donned my cap and gown and graduated in Political Science.
+I have conducted research on national as well as international environmental policy and since graduating I have been working with various NGOs like Friends of the Earth Germany and IFAW.
+I am currently employed at the German Animal Welfare Association of Berlin.

-Connel is a British conservationist currently living in British Columbia, Canada.
-He works as a Wildlife Education Manager for the Northwest Wildlife Preservation Society, running free wildlife education programs and nature walks for low income school children and youth at risk on Vancouver Island (reaching 25000+ people in the last 3 years).
-Connel also volunteers with a local bird banding group and participates in orca conservation programs.
+Hi, I am Connel, a British conservationist currently living it up with the wild wolves, birds and whales of British Columbia, Canada.
+Here I work as a Wildlife Education Manager for the Northwest Wildlife Preservation Society, running free wildlife education programs and nature walks for low income school children and youth at risk on Vancouver Island (reaching 25000+ people in the last 3 years).
+I have a real love for birds, so I also volunteer with a local bird banding group and participate in orca conservation programs.

 Tiff de Groot